-AEMO currently produces Operational Demand forecasts at a regional level.
-These forecasts are continuously updated and also create a significant source of forecasting error.
+AEMO currently produces Scheduled Demand forecasts at a regional level.
+The demand forecast considers customer load, the output of major non-scheduled generating units and the output of embedded generating units including rooftop solar generation.
+Each of these components is a potential significant source of forecasting error.

 Preparation of data